A symbol in zen buddhism called an ensō, a circle drawn open to represent continuous growth.

 ➠ email ana (me;)

 Just pointing out no information is being collected here.
 FYI Not 'tracking' either (no analytics or whatever).
-Clicking on the icons above will direct you to the TidyCal Calendar and Instagram page, both of which have their own Privacy Policies: TidyCal/Instagram
+Clicking on the icons above will direct you to the TidyCal Calendar and Instagram page, which have their own Privacy Policies: TidyCal/Instagram

 Ana peeking into frame, rocks in the background.